 - Familial or sporadic

-- Associated with NF-1, MEN-2, and von Hippel-Lindau (VHL), and multiple paraganglioma syndromes
+- Associated with neurofibromatosis type 1 (NF-1), multiple endocrine neoplasia type 2 (MEN-2), and von Hippel-Lindau (VHL) disease, and multiple paraganglioma syndromes

-- Medullary thyroid carcinoma, adrenal pheochromocytomas, multiple paragangliomas, renal, and pancreatic tumors
+- Medullary thyroid carcinoma, adrenal pheochromocytomas, multiple paragangliomas, and renal and pancreatic tumors

 - Chief cells rests (zellballen) within fibromuscular stroma are characteristic microscopic features